rhdelaro/PracticeArea/README.md

 PracticeArea
 ============

-For getting used to Git
+For getting used to Git - modified Oct 5, 2013 4pm